Differences and discontinuities in a

 Conference programme online

 The programme of the four-day 2016 ABS Europe Conference is now available to view.
-Alongside the opening ceremony, this also includes three keynote speakers, 19 thematic sessions, 4 one-day excursions and a closing discussion.
+Alongside the opening ceremony, this also includes two keynote speakers, 19 thematic sessions, 4 one-day excursions and a closing discussion.
 A total of 90 academics from about 20 countries are involved in the conference programme.

 Excursion programme from UniGR-CBS partners